A look at the design, market and legacy of Victorian pottery

 It's a pattern they've been making almost continuously from the 1800s until recently, in every pottery type from solid green to majolica to yellowware to drabware to bone china.
 In the post-war 1940's they reintroduced a majolica line without lead glaze in a distinctive yellow ground that has proven to be just as popular as the Victorian original with collectors.

-I have a set of these in white bone china that I bought new twenty years ago and have used regularly ever since.
+I have a set of these in white bone china that I bought new thirty years ago and have used regularly ever since.
 Wedgwood even created a matching line of bone dinnerware called Strawberry and Vine that has proven popular on it's own.

 Wedgwood bone china Strawberry & Vine